knowledge-computing/spabert/notebooks/README.md

+# Setup
+1. git clone [this-repo]

 # Tutorials for Testing and Fine-Tuning SpaBERT

 This repository provides two Jupyter Notebooks for testing entity linking (one of the downstream tasks of SpaBERT) and fine-tuning procedure to train on geo-entitites from other knowledge bases (e.g., [World Historical Gazetteer](https://whgazetteer.org/))

 Link to SpaBERT's original GitHub repository [https://github.com/zekun-li/spabert](https://github.com/zekun-li/spabert)

+The first step is cloning the spabert repo onto your machine.
+Run the following line of code to do this.

+`git clone [this-repo]`

+You will need to have IPython Kernel for Jupyter installed before running the code in this tutorial.
+Run the following line of code to ensure ipython is installed

+`pip install ipykernel`

 Before starting the jupyter notebooks run the following lines to make sure you have all required packages: